 Fishing, hunting and berry gathering are undertaken on traditional territories.
 It is important for First Nations to have the opportunity to provide input into forest management planning processes, such as this SFMP, to ensure cultural heritage resources are identified and appropriate practices implemented to mitigate potential impacts resulting from planned forestry activities.
 Conservation of historical and cultural features within the DFA is important, as is the involvement of First Nations people in management decisions, in order to promote a sustainable forest management.
 There are no final First Nation Treaty Agreements within the DFA.
-See the Ministry of Aboriginal Relations and Reconciliation website for the current status of BC Treaty Negotiations within the DFA (http://www.gov.bc.ca/arr/treaty/agreements.html).
+See the Ministry of Indigenous Relations and Reconciliation website for the current status of BC Treaty Negotiations within the DFA (https://www2.gov.bc.ca/gov/content/environment/natural-resource-stewardship/consulting-with-first-nations/first-nations-negotiations).